 For those students who would like to make a 4 year commitment to a scholarly concentration in global health there is a specialized academic track.
-The general information and application for scholarly concentrations may be found here.
+Application instructions for scholarly concentrations may be found here.

 Track Leader: Dr. Mark Sedler